cvat-ai/cvat/site/content/en/docs/faq.md

 sudo -E docker-compose up -d
 ```

-If you want to change the default web application portal port, change the `ports` part of `traefik` image command in `docker-compose.yml`
+If you want to change the default web application port, change the `ports` part of `traefik` service configuration in `docker-compose.yml`

 ```
 services: